Metrics

 castai_cluster_total_cost_hourlyGaugeCluster total hourly cost.

 castai_cluster_compute_cost_hourlyGaugeCluster compute cost.
-Has a lifecycle dimensions which can be summed up to a total cost: [on_demand, spot_fallback, spot].
+Has a lifecycle dimension which can be summed up to a total cost: [on_demand, spot_fallback, spot].

 castai_cluster_total_cost_per_cpu_hourlyGaugeNormalized cost per CPU.